elven-star/elven-star.github.io/ElvenStar.md

 *With Riptide, it is easier to kill.*

 Kris opened his eyes and ignored the itch to hold his blade, *How long has it been?* Kris tried to recall.
-He turned around to find Freya walking up from her sleep.
+He turned around to find Freya wakeing up from her sleep.

 "Good Morning."
 Kris greeted her.
 He found himself leaning and kissing her on